LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 ### Definition of DONE:

 - Terraform created resources with no errors
-- GitHub team and members resources created as expected (check GitHub WebUI)
+- GitHub teams and members resources created as expected (check GitHub WebUI)
 - Push *.tf configuration files to git

 ## TASK 4 - Create a security manager